 Food and Drink

-For those who are epicurious, your palate will be pleased with the cuisine in Lynchburg.
-With a variety of diverse eateries, your taste buds will have the opportunity to taste local flavors from produce, desserts and handcrafted brews.
+For those who think of themselves as real foodies, you will be pleased with the variety of cuisine in Lynchburg.
+With a number of diverse eateries, your taste buds will have the opportunity to experience local flavors from produce, desserts and handcrafted brews.
 Here’s how you can have the ultimate fall food trip.

 Morning: Lynchburg Community Market

 Virginia was built on agriculture, and today that tradition is alive and well at Lynchburg’s Community Market, the third oldest operating community market in the country.
 Start your day by exploring the many booths and vendors located at the corner of Main and 12th Streets.
-Here, you will find fresh fall produce, warm baked goods and a variety of home decor.
+Here, you will find fresh fall produce, warm baked goods and a variety of home décor.
+And, of course some amazing food awaits from Barb’s Dream Hut, Philippine Delight, or 7 Hills Slices.

 The Bluffwalk offers a dining experience like no other.
 Overlooking the Blue Ridge mountains and the historic James River, visitors can dine at select restaurants along the walkway and take in the scenic fall views.
-Plus, you’re a short walk away from Riverfront Park, the site of many food and drink festivals throughout the fall.
+Plus, you’re a short walk away from Jefferson Street and Riverfront Park, the site of many food and drink festivals throughout the fall.
+Make plans for tacos at El Jefe, pasta at Fratelli, or burgers at Bootleggers.
+If you’re feeling seafood, just a short walk from the Bluffwalk down to Jefferson Street is home to The Water Dog.

 Morning: Bakery tour

 Lynchburg has plenty of delicious baked goods to go around—why not sample a few!
 Around Downtown you will find numerous bakeries, all with their own unique flair and flavors.
+Just a short drive from downtown is Bedford Ave., home to The Flour District, a European inspired bakery with all kinds of sweet and savory options.
 Fall is the perfect time to go and taste some local, seasonal baked goods from apple cider donuts to warm cookies or apple turnovers!

 Afternoon: Beer, Cider, Wine or Distillery Tours